-Too often we are a society that needs the newest phone, needs a flat-screen TV with blue ray player and high-speed internet, yet do not have twenty dollars to help rescue women out of sex trafficking.
-We can buy a five dollar coffee everyday of the week, but do not have enough money to help provide food and clothing to children in a third world country.
-I point this out not to make us feel guilty, but to put things into perspective and look at what our true priorities really are.
-Once we can see where our true priorities really are, then we are able to ask are they where we want them to be?
+Too often, we are a society that needs the newest phone, requires a flat-screen TV with blue ray player, and high-speed internet, yet do not have twenty dollars to help rescue women out of sex trafficking.
+We can buy a five-dollar coffee every day of the week but do not have enough money to help provide food and clothing to children in a third world country.
+I point this out not to make us feel guilty, but to put things into perspective and look at what our real priorities are.
+Once we can see where our true priorities are, then we can ask, are they where we want them to be?

 God has called us to be generous, to give to the poor, to help those who are hurting.
-Yet too often we are able to find every reason not to.
+Yet too often, we can find every reason not to.